meefs/prvhash/README.md

 };
 ```

-## PRVHASH Cryptanalysis Basics ##
+## PRVHASH Cryptanalysis Basics

 When the system state is not known, when PRVHASH acts as a black-box, one has
 to consider core function's statistical properties.
 All internal variables -
 `Seed`, `lcg`, and `Hash` - are random: they are uncorrelated to each other at
-all times, and are also wholly-unequal during the PRNG period (they are not
+all times, and are also completely distinct during the PRNG period (they are
-just time-delayed versions of each other).
-Moreover, as can be assured with
+not just time-delayed versions of each other).
+Moreover, as can be assured
-PractRand, all of these variables can be used as random number generators
+with PractRand, all of these variables can be used as random number generators
 (with a lower period, though); they can even be interleaved after each core
 function call.

 When the message enters the system via `Seed ^= msgw` and `lcg ^= msgw`
-instructions, this works like mixing a message with an one-time-pad used in
+instructions, this works like mixing a message with an one-time pad used in
 cryptography.
 This operation completely hides the message in system's entropy,
 while both `Seed` and `lcg` act as "carriers" that "smear" the input message
 via subsequent multiplication.
 Beside that, the output of PRVHASH uses the mix